astronomer/docs/learn/airflow-decorators.md

     This is recommended in cases where you have lengthy Python functions since it will make your DAG file easier to read.

 - You can assign the output of a called decorated task to a Python object to be passed as an argument into another decorated task.
-This is helpful when the output of one decorated task is needed in several downstream functions and to make DAGs with complicated dependencies more legible.
+This is helpful when the output of one decorated task is needed in several downstream functions, as it makes the DAG more legible.

     ```python
     @task